aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 * `wildcard` - Corresponds to the Elasticsearch [Wildcard Query](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/query-dsl-wildcard-query.html).
 * `regexp` - Corresponds to the Elasticsearch [Regexp Query](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/query-dsl-regexp-query.html).

-The `sort` parameter can be used to specify the order of the search results, can be ascending or descending, if not specified ascending order is used.
+The `sort` parameter can be used to specify the order of the search results, can be ascending (`asc`) or descending (`desc`), if not specified ascending order is used.

-The `limit` parameter controls the number of search results returned, if not specified the default value is 100.
+The `limit` parameter controls the number of search results returned.
+If not specified the default value is 100.

 For example, you can filter using the wildcard expression to search for posts using the following `wildcard` query: